WEDNESDAY, JUNE 20

 The League of Nations was founded in 1920 during the Paris Peace Conference that ended WWI.
 It was the first-ever international organisation whose principal mission was to maintain world peace and prevent wars.
 A set of 14 principles were designed to remove the causes of another great war and to provide a forum where disputes could be discussed and mediated.
 Despite this effort, the League of Nations was unable to prevent another great war and almost three decades later, the League of Nations was replaced by the United Nations (UN).

-In memory of 2000 Norwegian sailors who perished in World War I
+In memory of 2000 Norwegian sailors who perished in WWI

-2018 marks 100 years since the end of World War I. Millions of people lost their lives, including over 2,000 Norwegian sailors.
-World War I has had a large impact on many of today’s conflicts, including where Norway is involved through humanitarian aid, development, military and political work.
+2018 marks 100 years since the end of World War I. Millions of people lost their lives in this war, including over 2,000 Norwegian sailors.
+World War I has had a large impact on many of today’s conﬂicts, including situations where Norway is involved through humanitarian aid, development, military and political work.